sustainable-computing-io/kepler-doc/docs/usage/deep_dive.md

 Then, Kepler exposes this power data with the VM.
 This information can be made available to the VM through [“Hypervisor Hypercalls”](https://docs.kernel.org/virt/kvm/x86/hypercalls.html) or by saving the numbers in special files that the VM can access (e.g. cGroup file mounted in the VM).
 Then, by using the VM power consumption, another Kepler instance within the VM can apply the Ratio Power Model to estimate the power used by processes residing in the VMs.

+!!! note
->**Note:** The passthrough approach is still in exploratory and currently not available in Kepler.
+    The passthrough approach is still in exploratory and currently not available in Kepler.

 ### Ratio Power Model Explained